4 Questions to Ask Yourself as You Plan for Retirement

 What will my monthly Social Security retirement benefit be?

 The average monthly Social Security benefit for a retired worker in 2018 is $1,404 (up from $1,377 in 2017).
 The average monthly Social Security benefit for a disabled worker in 2018 is $1,197 (up from $1,173 in 2017).
 As a reminder, eligibility for retirement benefits still requires 40 credits (usually about 10 years of work).
 The Social Security Act details how the annual Cost of Living Adjustment (COLA) is calculated.
 You can read more about the COLA on our website.
-The best way to get an estimate of your retirement benefit is with a my Social Security account.
+The best way to get an estimate of your retirement benefit is with a personal my Social Security account.
 Get yours today.

 Will I have other income to supplement my Social Security benefits?